Sharper

 Relationship Trumps Religion

 Last night in our Impact youth service we wrapped up this session of The Q Series: a time where our students submit the questions they want to have answered.
-I’m always challenged by the questions that get turned into me… they really make me dig deep.
+I’m always challenged by the questions that get turned into me, they really make me dig deep.

-Last night I answered a couple of questions that went like this: “Is Christianity all about keeping the right rules.”
+Last night I answered a couple of questions that went like this: “Is Christianity all about keeping the right rules?

 I think there is a misconception that many people have about those who call themselves Christian.
 One of the most notable ones is: There are way too many rules to follow.

 I answered this question with an analogy to my relationship with my wife.
-If I want a better marriage, would I be better off at following a list of rules, or in developing a more intimate relationship?
+If I want a better marriage, would I be better off following a list of rules, or developing a more intimate relationship?
 I think the answer is easy: relationship always trumps rules.

-Clearly relationship with Jesus trumps trying to keep religious rules.
+Clearly, a relationship with Jesus trumps trying to keep religious rules.

 I hope you’re not bound up by religion, but enjoying all of the benefits of a personal relationship with Jesus Christ.
 It’s the best decision you could ever make.